wgomg/itzamna/README.md

 - For development, place scripts in `scripts/` directory to override embedded versions
 - Enable debug logging: `export LOG_LEVEL=debug`
 - Request IDs are automatically generated and logged
+- Cache warm-up can be monitored in startup logs

 ## Troubleshooting